Are you new to bushcraft and wondering which tool is the most useful? Machete or axe may be on your mind.

 - Fire Starter: A fire starter is an indispensable tool for any bushcraft admirer.
 It can start fires, signal them, or make charcoal.
 Make sure you purchase a model that's both user-friendly and dependable.

 - Multi-Purpose Tool: Also referred to as the Swiss army knife, this versatile device packs many functions into a small package.
-Standard features include knives, saws, scissors, and file sizers that can all be used simultaneously for maximum convenience.
+Standard features include knives, saws, scissors, and sizes that can all be used simultaneously for maximum convenience.

 These are just some essential tools every bushcraft lover should have.
 In addition, of course, there are many optional items you can bring with you, depending on your individual needs.